 11. In the left-hand pane, click Scheduling Rules.
-Using this section, you can define a scheduling rule so that the job runs automatically as needed.
-Typically, organizations want the Active Directory Import task to run regularly so that users are kept in sync.
+Using this section, you can define a scheduling rule

 Click Add to add a scheduling rule to the job, and then complete the rule as needed based on your desired schedule.
 In the following example, this job will run Monday through Friday at 11:00PM.